torjc01/RaspberryPi/InstallHarden.md

 Quite often you might want to run a ‘headless’ Raspberry Pi without a screen or keyboard, using SSH to connect.
 SSH can be enabled in the config menu when you first boot the Pi.

+Raspberry Pi comes with poor security by default.
+If you use it at home or in a small network, it isn’t a big deal, but if you open ports on the Internet, use it as a Wi-Fi access point, or if you install it on a larger network, you need to take security measures to protect your Raspberry Pi.
+In this article, I’ll show you everything I do with my Linux servers at work to keep them safe.

+Improving the security on a Raspberry Pi is similar to any other Linux device.
+There are logical steps, like using a strong password.
+And there are also more complex steps like detecting attacks or using encryption.

+I’ll share some security tips that you should follow to get higher security for your Raspberry Pi (and they mostly apply to all Linux systems).
+If you are just using your Raspberry Pi at home, try to apply the first tips at the very least.
+Follow all of the tips included for a more critical setup, with Internet access or on a larger network.

+I selected 17 main security tips, which apply to everyone who hosts a Raspberry Pi and share services on it.
+I have been a system administrator for 20 years, and these are the tips I apply to any new server installation.

+They are in order of risk level.
+If you think you are highly exposed, follow all the steps, and you’ll be safe.
+If your risk level isn’t very much, you’ll only have to follow only the first steps.

 Pré-requisitos:

 - Raspberry Pi;